gambino9/django_api/README.md

 ### Possible ways to improve the project :

-- Load CSV only once, when the server is run
+- Load CSV and KD Tree only once, when the server is started up
 - Better error management
-- A more complex API
+- A more refined API